-At the Manchin Injury Law Group in West Virginia, our Fairmont medical malpractice lawyers represent clients in the following types of medical malpractice claims:
+At the Manchin Injury Law Group in Fairmont, our West Virginia medical malpractice lawyers represent clients in the following types of medical malpractice claims:

-Delayed diagnosis — If you are feeling symptoms of a possible serious illness, you trust that your physician will identify the problem and provide quality and attentive care.
+Delayed diagnosis — If you are feeling symptoms of a possible serious illness, you trust that your physician will identify the problem and provide quality and attentive health care.
 Overworked doctors who fail to attend to all details can misdiagnose or fail to diagnose cancer and other potentially deadly diseases.
-The job of our West Virginia failure to diagnose attorneys is to hold them accountable.
+The job of our West Virginia medical malpractice attorneys is to hold them accountable.

 Pharmaceutical and medical device injuries — Some medical malpractice cases do not involve doctors or nurses.
-Medical product manufacturers must adhere to the same standards as their medical professional counterparts in manufacturing and selling pharmaceuticals and devices.
+Medical product manufacturers must adhere to the same standards as their medical professional counterparts.
+This includes standards in both manufacturing and selling pharmaceuticals and medical devices.
 The slightest oversight or error can result in injury or death.

 Birth injuries — The excitement of an impending birth can turn to tragedy when a mother or newborn suffers injuries.
 Failing to monitor heart rates or identifying distress during delivery can lead to immediate and future medical problems.
-Our West Virginia hospital negligence lawyers bring both experience and compassion to handling these complex, emotionally charged injury claims.
+Our West Virginia medical malpractice lawyers bring both experience and compassion to handling these complex, emotionally charged injury claims.

 Nursing home negligence and abuse — A loved one is placed in the care of nursing home staff after a careful selection process.
 You want what is best for your elderly or disabled loved one.
 Allowing a nursing home resident to wander or overly restraining or medicating him or her not only violates trust, but requires immediate legal action as well.

 Medication errors — A mistake when prescribing, dispensing or administering prescription medications can result in serious injuries or death.